Why Should I Use Capacity Planning in Project Management Software?

 Benefits of project management software capacity planning

-Project management software capacity planning helps you visualize and manage your team members’ workload capacity and skill sets.
-Then you can assign and prioritize tasks based on that information.
+Project management software capacity planning helps you visualize and manage your team members’ workload capacity and skillsets.
+You can then assign and prioritize tasks based on that information.
 Without software, you’re relying on manual efforts to track capacity, and you may be unaware of potential issues or skill sets.

 For instance, looking at an organizational chart, you may just see that you have five engineers.
-But within project management software, managers can classify engineers based on their skillset, or level of experience.
-So instead of randomly picking one of five, you can now see that two are level 3 and three are level 1 and then assign tasks appropriately.
+But within project management software, managers can classify engineers based on their skillset or level of experience.
+Instead of randomly picking one of five, you can now see that two are level 3 and three are level 1 and then assign tasks appropriately.